OutSystems/docs-product/src/setup/environment-config.md

 ### Environment Debug Mode

-The Debug Mode of an OutSystems environment determines if eSpaces in that environment can be debugged in Service Studio.
+The Debug Mode of an OutSystems environment determines if modules in that environment can be debugged in Service Studio.

-To be able to debug an eSpace in Service Studio, **both** the environment Debug Mode and the eSpace Debug Mode must be enabled.
+To be able to debug a module in Service Studio, **both** the environment Debug Mode and the module Debug Mode must be enabled.

 Disabling the environment Debug Mode

-:   Disables the Debug Mode for each eSpace in the environment.
+:   Disables the Debug Mode for each module in the environment.

-    When the Debug Mode of the environment is disabled it is not possible to enable the Debug Mode for any of the eSpaces.
+    When the Debug Mode of the environment is disabled it is not possible to enable the Debug Mode for any of the modules.

 Enabling the environment Debug Mode

-:   Allows you to manually enable the Debug Mode for eSpaces you want to debug.
+:   Allows you to manually enable the Debug Mode for modules you want to debug.

 Changes in Debug Mode will only affect Modules after they have been republished; read more about [applying compile-time configurations](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Applying_Configurations_in_Service_Center#Apply_Compile-time_Configurations).

-Note: When disabling the Debug Mode of an environment you will only need to republish the eSpaces whose Debug Mode was previously enabled.
+Note: When disabling the Debug Mode of an environment you will only need to republish the modules whose Debug Mode was previously enabled.

-When you publish an eSpace for the first time, the Debug Mode of the eSpace is set according to the Debug Mode of that environment.
+When you publish a module for the first time, the Debug Mode of the module is set according to the Debug Mode of that environment.